 In recent years the tourism industry also adopted the concept of "sustainable development", already used in other sectors.
-In tourism, the concept was stated by IUCN as4:
+In tourism, the concept was stated by IUCN as (Florica, S.T.B., 1998):

 "Sustainable development is a process that takes place without destroying or depleting resources, ensuring development.
 Resources must be exploited at a rate identical to their renewal, giving up the service when resources regenerate very slowly, to replace it with one with greater power of regeneration.
 All resources must be exploited in such a way as to bring benefit to future generations as well."